 Ultimately, a Catholic has a civil duty to vote.
 Catholics cannot simply choose to remain home and hide behind conscience.
-No two platforms are equal, and so no two candidates will be equally undesirable.
+No two platforms are equal, and so no two candidates will be equally undesirable (nor can any candidate be perfectly desirable, unless he be without sin).
 It is therefore incumbent upon Catholics to discern which candidate is least undesirable, and vote for that person, so as to avoid the greater evil.
 I will speak further about this later.
 But for now, let us start with the simplest but most compelling of all arguments, the pro-life argument;

 The Primacy of the Abortion Issue